dpneumo/simplestate/CHANGE_NOTES.md

+#### SimpleState version 2.1.0
+Make stateholder#transition_to a private method.
+Should have done all along.
+This is not representative of an event but rather a handler of the internal process of changing states.

+#### SimpleState version 2.0.8
+Cleanup tests.
+Remove some cruft.

 #### SimpleState version 2.0.7
 Provide initial state in the call to StateHolder#start.
 The call signatures for StateHolder#initialize and #start remain supported.
 This may change with the next major version change.
 Note that the state history will no longer begin with :NullState.